-Following your dental implant treatment at the Elevate Dental Implant Center, Dr. Sumitra Yalamanchili and Dr. Shalini Sethi recommend that patients minimize contact with the implant for the first two weeks after placement.
-Patients should eat soft foods and if possible chew away from the implant site.
+Following your dental implant treatment at the Elevate Dental Implant Center, Dr. Sumitra Yalamanchili and Dr. Shalini Sethi recommend minimizing contact with the implant for the first two weeks after placement.
+Patients should eat soft foods and, if possible, chew away from the implant site.

 Request a consultation with Dr. Yalamanchili and Dr. Sethi online to restore the gaps in your smile.
-You may also call our Hanover, Maryland dental office at 410-205-4997.
+Call our Hanover, Maryland dental office at 410-205-4997.
 Learn more tips about how to care for your dental implants after your treatment below.

 Bleeding and Swelling

 Following your dental implant surgery, you will experience bleeding at the surgical site.
 This bleeding will continue for several hours but can be treated with gauze.
 Fold damp gauze over the extraction site and gently bite on it for 30-60 minutes.
 Replace the gauze when it is soaked through.
-You will see pink or blood-tinged saliva for two to three days after your implant surgery.
+After implant surgery, you will see pink or blood-tinged saliva for two to three days.

-You will also experience swelling which is a normal reaction to the procedure.
-The swelling will peak at two to three days following surgery and can continue for up to ten days.
+You will also experience swelling, a normal reaction to the procedure.
+The swelling will peak two to three days following surgery and can continue for up to ten days.
 Apply ice packs to the outside of your face for 20 minutes and then 20 minutes off for the first 24 hours.
-48 hours after your surgery, you may use a warm and moist compress to combat swelling.
+Forty-eight hours after your surgery, you may use a warm, moist compress to combat swelling.

 Foods and Drinks

-Avoid hot liquids or foods as well as carbonated beverages while your mouth is still numb.
+Avoid hot liquids or foods and carbonated beverages while your mouth is still numb.
 Once the numbness wears off, you can progress to eating solid foods.
-A list of foods and drinks you can consume include:
+A list of foods and drinks you can consume includes: